 The questions below address specific knowledge gaps associated with the processes that control heterogeneity in the vulnerability and resilience of tropical forest socio-ecological systems to carbon cycle perturbations.

 Our ability to understand and predict how environmental variables drive carbon fluxes and stocks remains hindered by the discrepancy between the scales and quality of data collected for environmental variables and forest responses.
 Much of our understanding relies on information collected from individual sites, while studies across space have relied on syntheses of forest plot networks.
 These studies have demonstrated strong spatial variation in tropical forest aboveground biomass carbon (e.g. Sullivan et al., 2020, other REFS), but rely on coarse environmental data.
 Variation in biomass carbon has been attributed to maximum temperature and rainfall, with little variation explained by cloud cover, wind speed, and edaphic properties, despite their importance at local scales (Sullivan et al., 2020).
 The lack of variation explained by some of these predictors likely reflects the lack of strong environmental data, rather than lack of relationships.
 For example, these environmental variables have been obtained from large gridded datasets such as WorldClim and SoilGrids (~a minimum of 250 to 1 km resolution), which rely on extrapolated ground data.
-However, remote sensing offers a huge opportunity to improve upon ground-based weather stations and soil property data
+However, remote sensing offers a huge opportunity to improve upon environmental data and forest carbon sto

 Current literature stresses that the observational coverage of CH4 fluxes from wetlands and aquatic systems in the tropics is extremely limited compared to temperate and boreal regions (Johnson et al., 2022; Melack et al., 2022; Stanley et al., 2023).
 The lack of flux observations for use in mechanistic model development and statistical upscaling has led to poorly quantified tropical wetland (Ganesan et al., 2019) and inland water system (Rosentreter et al., 2021) CH4 emissions.
 Existing mechanistic wetland models have large differences in tropical CH4 emissions (Melton et al., 2013; Bloom et al., 2017) and do not capture observed seasonality of CH4 in tropical regions dominated by forested wetlands (Melack et al., 2022).
 Much of this difference is driven by the lack of fine-scale measurements detailing the drivers of wetland and aquatic emissions (Melack et al., 2022) and the threefold difference in wetland/inundation extents applied in individual models (Peng et al., 2022).
 Tropical forested wetlands are an uncertain component of the global CH4 budget due to the: a) complexity of the meteorology, hydrology, ecology, land-use practices, and CH4 emission drivers in these regions; and b) extreme data limitations amplified by cloud cover prevalence that inhibits satellite retrievals (Ganesan et al., 2019; Melack et al., 2022).
 Given these complexities in the main flux drivers (e.g., meteorology, hydrology, biomass, vegetation type, soil moisture, edaphic factors, aquatic constituents/quality, etc.) and the persistent cloud coverage in the tropics inhibiting our understanding of tropical forest GHG fluxes, PANGEA will acquire vital suborbital remote-sensing and in situ data coincident with ground-based observations to improve regional CH4 model capabilities and emission budget estimates.